leejun002/NL_real/README.md

 -  os

 ## 2. Installation guide
-We recommend the users to install the python environment and relevant python packages via [Anaconda3](https://www.anaconda.com/download).
+We recommend the users to install the python environment and relevant python packages via [Anaconda3](https://www.anaconda.com/dowNL_reaload).

 The typical install time should be around one hour.

-After setup the running environment, download and unzip the code.
+After setup the running environment, dowNL_reaload and unzip the code.

 ## 3. Demo
 We provide Raman spectra dataset and pretrained AUnet model for model inferencing.
-Users can download them in the ***master*** branch of this repository.
+Users can dowNL_reaload them in the ***master*** branch of this repository.

 **Steps for runding demo:**

-1. Download the pretrained AUnet model and Raman spectra dataset.
+1. DowNL_reaload the pretrained AUnet model and Raman spectra dataset.
 2. Set the model and test dataset path in the **config.py** script.
 3. Run the **main.py** in PyCharm (or other IDEs such as Vscode, Spyder, JupyterNotebook), you will obtain the denoised Raman spectra.